Article By: Robin Gupta

 While the benefits of VR technology in construction are evident, challenges remain:

-High Initial Costs: VR construction solutions need a big investment in hardware and software.
+High Initial Costs: VR construction solutions require a big investment in hardware and software.

 Skill Gaps: Workers and managers need training to effectively use VR tools.